Learning Dense Representations of Phrases at Scale: Data Statistics and Pre-processing

-We use two reading comprehension datasets (SQuAD and Natural Questions) for training our model on Equation~\eqref{eqn:aggregate}.
+In Table~\ref{table:openqa-data}, we show the statistics of five open-domain QA datasets and two slot filling datasets.
+Pre-processed open-domain QA datasets are provided by~\citet{chen2017reading} except Natural Questions and TriviaQA.
+We use a version of Natural Questions and TriviaQA provided by~\citet{min2019discrete,lee2019latent}, which are pre-processed for the open-domain QA setting.
+Slot filling datasets are provided by~\citet{petroni2020kilt}.
+We use two reading comprehension datasets (SQuAD and Natural Questions) for training our model on Eq.~\eqref{eqn:aggregate}.
 For SQuAD, we use the original dataset provided by the authors~\citep{rajpurkar2016squad}.
-For Natural Questions~\citep{kwiatkowski2019natural}, we use the pre-processed version provided by~\citet{asai2019learning}.\footnote{\url{https://github.com/AkariAsai/learning\_to\_retrieve\_reasoning\_paths}} We also match the gold passages in Natural Questions to the paragraphs in Wikipedia whenever possible.
+For Natural Questions~\citep{kwiatkowski2019natural}, we use the pre-processed version provided by~\citet{asai2019learning}.\footnote{\url{https://github.com/AkariAsai/learning\_to\_retrieve\_reasoning\_paths}} We use the short answer as a ground truth answer $a^*$ and its long answer as a gold passage $p$.
+We also match the gold passages in Natural Questions to the paragraphs in Wikipedia whenever possible.
 Since we want to check the performance changes of our model with the growing number of tokens, we follow the same split (train/dev/test) used in Natural Questions-Open for the reading comprehension setting as well.
+During the validation of our model and baseline models, we exclude samples whose answers lie in a list or a table from a Wikipedia article.